Calling Scripts in DayBack from FileMaker

 dbk.registerFunctionCall('getSelectedEvents',getSelectedEvents);

-Don't do anything with this yet, but note that the name of our callback script is "Sample Receive Payload - DayBack".
-You'll want to create a very simple FileMaker script in your file with the same name.
-The script is just a single line:
+Take note that the callback script name is "Sample Receive Payload - DayBack ".
+You'll need to create a simple FileMaker script with the same name.
+This script contains a single line:

 Set Variable [ $resultFromDayBack ; Value ; Get ( ScriptParameter ) ]

-That's a generic FileMaker script you'll reuse anytime you need to get results from a JS function back into FileMaker.
+This generic FileMaker script will be reused anytime you need to capture results from a JavaScript function back into FileMaker.

-Now you'll write the FileMaker script that will call your JavaScript function and get the results back in the global variable $$resultFromDayBack.
-Here's a very simple version of that script:
+Now, you'll write the FileMaker script that calls your JavaScript function and retrieves the results in the global variable $$resultFromDayBack .
+Here's a simple example:

-The first line is all you need to customize at first: that's where you specify the name of the JavaScript function you'd like to run.
+• Line 8: Customize this line to specify the name of the JavaScript function you'd like to run.

-Line 10 prepares the instructions you'll send to DayBack and these will likely be the same for each script you'd like to run, so this whole script can be reused except for lines 8 and 19.
-Here's the Value for that script since you can't see the whole thing on our screenshot:
+• Line 10: Prepares the instructions you'll send to DayBack.
+These instructions will likely be similar for any script you want to run, so this entire script can be reused, with only minor changes to lines 8 and 19.
+Here's the full value of line 10 since you can't see the whole thing on our screenshot:

 JSONSetElement ( "{}" ;